melt-umn/ableC-lvars/README.md

 + Fix tests to match new syntax
 + Increase parallelism in customer example (go through in chunks?)
 + Add frees (check with valgrind)
-+ Check out Cilk paper for good examples
-+ Add freezing examples
 + Better positive tests
 + Add tests for new features
-+ Fix customer examples with erroring out on top (maybe use lub directly?)
++ Fix customer examples with erroring out on top (maybe use lub directly? use single lvar with set of customers?)
-+ Fix types to remove unnecessary bottom element in examples

 #### Usability:

 + Discuss constructive vs destructive put (maybe rename?)
-+ Look over and tidy up examples and header file
++ Look over and tidy up header file
 + Implement more prefab lattices/data types
 + See if int_set.h lattice can be generalized to other base types to create a more flexible set lattice
 + Update readme guide to include new examples, the addition of freezing and freeing, other updates